Soft brake pedal — causes and fixes

 A damaged master cylinder can cause a soft brake pedal.
 The car’s brake system is operated by hydraulics, which means that the braking power at the foot pedal has to make its way through hoses and cables before it reaches the brakes.

 The master cylinder exerts pressure on the brake fluid to generate front and rear brakes.
 This makes the pedals stop when you push on them.
 If a car’s master cylinder starts wearing out, it may be unable to deliver appropriate pressure for hard braking, which results in a soft brake pedal or a brake failure (lack of resistance from the brakes).
+Eventually, it leads to the scenario where the brake pedal goes to the floor and there’s no proper braking pressure.

 There will be an internal or external brake fluid leak from the position seal.
 If you experience this, you must take your vehicle to a professional mechanic for proper diagnosis and replacement.